NetHui: NetHui 2013

 NetHui 2012 was held from 8–10 July at the Wellington Town Hall.
 Hon Amy Adams, Minister for Communications and Information Technology delivered a keynote address.
 The International Keynote was given by Quinn Norton.

 NetHui 2014

 NetHui 2014 was held from 9–11 July at the SkyCity Convention Centre in Auckland.
 The theme was The next 25 years.
 Sessions covered the current role of the internet in the country and the future for it in the next 25 years.
 Deputy Prime Minister of New Zealand Bill English opened NetHui 2014.
 Differing from previous years, speakers and sessions were live-streamed to maximise participation.
 A keynote address was by Privacy Commissioner John Edwards where he discussed a recent Spanish court ruling on Google and the right to be forgotten.
 Hon Amy Adams, Communications and Information Technology Minister also gave a keynote address.

 NetHuiSouth 2014

-NetHuiSouth was held from 21–22 November in Christchurch.
+NetHuiSouth was held from 21 to 22 November in Christchurch.